John Shrimpton Capn., 62 Rt., his signature from a regimental paylist dated Monkstown, Ireland, 3 April 1776

 Shrimpton's slight wound allowed for him to continue the rest of the Northern Campaign; he fought in both Battles of Saratoga (19 September and 7 October 1777), surviving unscathed.
 He, along with both his lieutenants and the men of his company, surrendered with the rest of Lieutenant-General Burgoyne's army at Saratoga.

 Some later writings refer to an anecdote in which Major Acland, having been shot through the calves of both legs during the Battle of Bemis Heights (7 October 1777), requested that “Captain Shrimpton” help carry him off the field.
-The origins of this story in fact come from Anbury's Travels, cited above, in which he states clearly that it was instead “Captain Simpson, of the 31st Regiment, who was an intimate friend [of Acland]….”
-Indeed, the captain of the 31st Regiment's grenadier Company, present in the Northern Campaign of 1777, was Noah Simpson, and the apparent similarity of both captain's surnames confuse many writers.
+The origins of this story come from Anbury's Travels, cited above, in which he states clearly that it was instead “Captain Simpson, of the 31st Regiment, who was an intimate friend [of Acland]….”
+The captain of the 31st Regiment's grenadier company, present in the Northern Campaign of 1777, was Noah Simpson, and the apparent similarity of both captain's surnames confuse some modern writers.